 Look for pomegranates that feel heavy for their size.
-The heavier they feel, the more juice they will contain, so take a moment to choose good specimens.
-Don't worry about split or cracked fruit; splits and cracks can, in fact, be a sign of supremely ripe and juicy pomegranates!
-Avoid pomegranates with soft spots or any oozing (that really should go without saying, shouldn't it?).
+The heavier they feel, the more juice they will contain.
+Don't worry about split or cracked fruits as splits and cracks can, in fact, be a sign of supremely ripe and juicy pomegranates.
+Avoid pomegranates with soft spots or any oozing, or ones that feel too light for their size.

 A medium-sized pomegranate results in about 1/2 to 3/4 cup of fresh pomegranate juice.
 Larger fruits can yield a cup or more.Continue to 2 of 5 below.